The Benefits of Compression Socks for Seniors

 Much like foot and leg pain, swelling can also be a symptom indicating a larger issue.
 However, sometimes swelling can also be connected to lifestyle and activity level.
 As we grow older, our ability to get outside and move becomes more limited.
 Sitting for long periods of time can often cause swelling in the feet and ankles.
 We recommend compression socks for the elderly in order to combat the swelling associated with decreased activity and venous insufficiency.
 A positive byproduct of compression socks for the elderly is increased energy due to better circulation.
 This is another way to combat swelling in the feet and ankles.

 Holly Klamer is a connector with Senior Guidance and Senior Living help that provides comprehensive resources on various senior living options.
 We asked Holly Kramer to talk with us about the benefits of compression socks for seniors.
 She loves working in the ever-changing world of digital and happily agreed to help us out.

 Guest Blog by Holly Kramer.

-For seniors adjusting to living in senior communities, it’s very important to be proactive about staying healthy.
+For seniors adjusting to living in senior communities, and nursing homes, it’s very important to be proactive about staying healthy.
 Taking care of your health is crucial to living a happy, comfortable life.
 One item that is very helpful for seniors who struggle with health problems is compression socks.
 Compression stockings are affordable and easy to find, and they can have huge benefits for seniors.
 Here’s why seniors should consider adding compression socks to their wardrobe.

 Reduced Risk of Blood Clots